MobileCloudNetworking/mobaas/README.md

         related=[Resource.kind],
         actions=[])

-3. Edit the existing SO implementation and make it work for you
+3. Edit the existing SO implementation and make it work for you.